A breathtaking musical landscape

 This concert is part of the Symphonic Friday - Large series.

-We journey from an intimate, romantic world to a symphonic panorama.
-In his Second Violin Concerto , Prokofiev lets the instrument sing, at times dreamily, at others with sharp, incisive turns; Jackiw makes it personal and immediate.
-Bruckner then displays the grand gesture: cathedral-like sound, brass that glows, woodwinds that move like morning mist.
-His Fourth Symphony is not a story, but a landscape: turbulent, lyrical, and breathtakingly vast.
+In this programme, we travel from an intimate, romantic world to a symphonic panorama.
+In his Violin Concerto No. 2 , Prokofiev lets the violin sing – at times dreamlike, at others marked by incisive turns – with Jackiw bringing a direct, personal quality to the music.
+Bruckner then unfolds on a grand symphonic scale, with cathedral-like sound, radiant brass and woodwinds drifting like morning mist.
+His Symphony No. 4 is not a story, but a landscape – turbulent, lyrical and breathtakingly vast.

-This concert connects the deeply personal power of violin romanticism with the monumental horizon of the symphony.
-Prokofiev’s Second Violin Concerto offers an intense dialogue between soloist and orchestra, at times tender, at others dramatic, full of Russian passion and refinement.
-Bruckner’s symphony unfolds across four movements with subtle themes, lyrical adagios, and impressive brass moments: an epic steeped in medieval romanticism, full of mystery, melancholy, and ultimately hope.
-You experience the contrast between the intimate and the universal, the small gesture and the vast horizon.
+This concert connects the deeply personal and romantic power of the violin with the monumental horizon of a symphony.
+Prokofiev’s Violin Concerto No. 2 offers an intense dialogue between soloist and orchestra – at times tender, at others dramatic, full of Russian passion and refinement.
+Bruckner’s symphony unfolds across four movements with subtle themes, lyrical adagios and impressive brass moments: an epic steeped in medieval romanticism, filled with mystery, melancholy and, ultimately, hope.
+It is an experience shaped by contrasts – between the intimate and the universal, the delicate gesture and the vast horizon.

 Jun Märkl, conductor